What Does a Social Worker Do?

 Social workers find positions in schools, family services, local and state government agencies, and ambulatory services.
 Their daily routines and work settings look different.
 Some work in offices, while others, such as school social workers, might travel between facilities within a region or district.

-Individual and family services, which employs 18% of the workforce, ranks highly among the industries that employ the most social workers.
-About 342,500 of the nation's total 713,200 social workers serve as child, family, and school social workers.
+Individual and family services, which employ 18% of the workforce, rank highly among the industries that employ the most social workers.
+About 349,800 of the nation’s total 708,100 social workers serve as child, family, and school social workers.

-According to the CSWE survey, 31.1% of MSW graduates hold jobs at nonprofit organizations.
-Additionally, a little over 25% of social workers who hold an MSW land positions in outpatient healthcare services and inpatient hospitals.
+According to the CSWE survey, 31% of MSW graduates hold jobs at nonprofit organizations.
+Additionally, 28% of social workers with MSWs land positions in healthcare organizations.

 Understanding Micro, Mezzo, and Macro Social Work Practice

 The National Association of Social Workers (NASW) organizes social work practices into three systems: micro, mezzo, and macro social work.
-Each system relies on the "Person-in-Environment (PIE) Theory," which frames how social workers understand the issues that clients face in society.
+Each system relies on the “person-in-environment (PIE) theory,” which frames how social workers understand and work with the issues clients face in society.
 While the categories are helpful, social workers might blend their boundaries and work on multiple levels, supporting individuals, groups, and communities.

 Micro Social Work